alexryakhin/cs50Files_C/README.md

 # cs50 Week 3 - Arrays

-There are some codo that i wrote during the third lesson.
+There are some code that I wrote during the third lesson.